How to Market on LinkedIn

 Know your audience

 As mentioned above, LinkedIn is a self-selecting channel.
-You’re more likely to find decision-makers here than just about any other social media site.
+You're more likely to find decision-makers here than any other social media site.
 These people are here to network, not procrastinate.
 The content they share the most is on topics that strike a chord with them.
 The top subjects are:

 • Industry trends